LDEO-CREW/Pythonic-DISORT/README.md

 mathematical derivations and verification tests.
 We highly recommend reading the non-optional parts of sections 1 and 2 before use.

+## PyTest

 Separate from the verification tests in the notebook, we used PyTest to recreate most of the test problems from Stamnes et. al.'s `disotest.f90`.
-Execute the console command `pytest` in the `PyTests` directory to run these tests.
+With PyTest installed, execute the console command `pytest` in the `pydisotest` directory to run these tests.

 # Installation